luke-baggsworth/tBTC_Liquidations_server/README.md

 ![general info](public/screenshot4.jpg)

-- In the event of a change in the% Collaterialization of the deposit belonging to any operator from the user's list to the threshold values (currently 125% and 110%), it immediately informs about it
+- In the event of a change in the % Collaterialization of the deposit belonging to any operator from the user's list to the threshold values (currently 125% and 110%), it immediately informs about it

 ![general info](public/screenshot5.jpg)